 The cars we loved.

 The Challenger and Sapporo were nothing more than lightly disguised versions of Mitsubishi’s Galant coupe (called Lambda in most Asian markets).
 With Chrysler’s pair, they were able to differentiate the models as a sporty coupe that aspired to be what the old Charger was and a more luxury oriented Sapporo that would follow along the lines of the Cordoba.
-Of course the smaller pair had no V6 or 8 cylinder power options, but instead featured a rather large SOHC 2.5L four cylinder rated at 105 hp.
+Of course the smaller pair had no 6 or 8 cylinder power options, but instead featured a rather large SOHC 2.5L four cylinder rated at 105 hp.
 A smaller 1.6L used in the Plymouth Arrow (Mitsubishi Lancer) made 77 hp.
 The 2.5 was so big for a four, that Mitsubishi developed special balance shafts to tame the vibration inherent in the buzzy engine.
+They even called it a HEMI at one point!
 The vibration mounts would be the first such in a car sold in America and would go on to be the basis for almost every balanced shaft used in cars afterward.

-Generally the press gave the Challenger /Sapporo twins good reviews when they were able to divorce themselves from the odd or mis-approaped names.
-The larger engined cars developed a reputation for being quick and their live axle rear suspensions were a familiar setup for most American performance car enthusiast.
+Generally the press gave the Challenger /Sapporo twins good reviews when they were able to divorce themselves from the odd or mis-appropriated names.
+The larger engined cars developed a reputation for being quick and their live axle rear suspensions were a setup familiar to most American performance car enthusiast.
 Top versions of the (Mitsubishi) Sapporo GSR sold as in Japan had independent rear suspensions and turbo engines.
 No such tech for the sport oriented Challenger was available in America.

 The small changes were not enough to improve sales.
 As a result the cars were dropped after 1983 to make way for the audaciously wild Conquest/Starion pair.
 Chrysler developed a new sports coupe on its own to sell in Dodge dealerships called the Daytona and for Plymouth called the Laser.
 Oddly enough the Conquest would be sold strictly as the top sports coupe under the Chrysler name.
 The new sport coupe pair would result in a new manufacturing partnership from Chrysler and Mitsubishi called Diamond Star Motors (DSM).
 The American DSM factory was located in Norman Illinois and churned out the replacements for the Starion/Conquest (Eclipse/Laser/Talon), the Galant sedan and a host of Chrysler products.